Rory Kennedy: Activism and politics

 Kennedy advocates for several social activism organizations and sits on the board of numerous non-profit organizations.
 In March 2010, Kennedy gave a presentation at The Ritz-Carlton, where she spoke on the effects of alcohol and drug abuse and concluded that addiction and domestic violence "are intricately connected."
 She also voiced her support of treatment options, calling them "more important than the criminal justice approach".
 Executive director and CEO of Comprehensive Alcoholism Rehabilitation Programs Robert Bozzone agreed with her opinion and added, "If you listen to Rory, treatment is more effective than incarceration."
 Referring to the shooting of Michael Brown, Kennedy believed the reason it garnered national media attention "is that it's a touch point that indicates a larger social challenge that we all need to mull over and try to grapple with in a thoughtful and considerate way, and I think it has to do both with race and class."

 Kennedy announced her support of Barack Obama as the Democratic Party's nominee in the 2008 U.S. presidential election in an op-ed essay, "Two fine choices, one clear decision - Obama".
 She endorsed Democratic presidential nominee Hillary Clinton in 2016.

 On January 11, 2019, Kennedy co-authored a Rolling Stone opinion piece with Red Hot Chili Peppers singer Anthony Kiedis and the Malibu Foundation's Trevor Neilson on the current climate crisis.
 Also in 2019, Kennedy co-founded the Climate Emergency Fund along with Getty family heiress Aileen Getty.
 The fund has distributed over $4 million to several environmental activist organizations including Extinction Rebellion and Just Stop Oil.

-On April 1, 2024, during an appearance on Good Morning America to promote her new docuseries, The Synanon Fix, Kennedy expressed her wish that voters in the 2024 United States presidential election not vote for her brother, Robert F. Kennedy Jr., to avoid pulling Democrat votes away from Joe Biden.
+On April 1, 2024, during an appearance on Good Morning America to promote her new docuseries, The Synanon Fix, Kennedy expressed her wish that voters in the 2024 United States presidential election not vote for her brother, Robert F. Kennedy Jr., to avoid pulling Democratic votes away from Joe Biden.
 She endorsed Biden's candidacy, making the announcement in April 2024 alongside five additional siblings of her and Robert.

-After Biden dropped out, Kennedy endorsed Vice President Kamala Harris's campaign, after their siblings denounced her brother Robert Jr.'s decision to endorse former President Donald Trump, calling the move a "betrayal."
+After Biden dropped out, Kennedy endorsed Vice President Kamala Harris's campaign, after their siblings denounced her brother Robert Jr.'s decision to endorse former President Donald Trump, calling the move a "betrayal".